Recap / Spongebob Squarepants S 1 E 19 Fools In April/Neptune's Spatula

 Fools in April contains examples of:Airdate: April 1, 2000

-SpongeBob has pulled King Neptune's legendary spatula from the grease, and now Neptune has come to claim him as his royal fry cook, which eventually leads to an epic cook-off.
+SpongeBob has pulled King Neptune's legendary spatula from a bucket of grease, and now Neptune has come to claim him as his royal fry cook, but SpongeBob must first prove himself in an epic cook-off against Neptune himself.

 - Absentee Actor: Squidward does not appear in this episode as SpongeBob is running the cash register at the end.